reservoirprotocol/reservoirprotocol.github.io/docs/core-components/API/overview.md

 - Detailed metadata that can be used to analyze data (e.g. trait floors)
 - Advanced order types, like collection and trait-wide bids

-Best of all, it's powered by Reservoir's Open Order Book, meaning that you aren't dependent on the whims of a centralized gatekeeper.
-You can either use a hosted version for speed and convenience, or run it yourself with all the same features and no limits.
+Best of all, the API is powered by an open-source Indexer that runs entirely off open and permissionless data sources.
+This means there are no centralized gatekeepers to depend on.
+You can use a hosted version of the API to quickly get up and running, or run your own if you need more control.